Cristobal Tapia de Veer: Career

-Film and television scoring

 In 2011, his music for the Victorian four-part drama The Crimson Petal and the White (directed by Marc Munden, BBC2) was well received by critics.
 Matthew Gilbert of The Boston Globe, said: "The soundtrack ranges from gnawing electronic hums to choral ecstasy.
 It's all brilliantly, effectively, appropriately jarring".

 He went on to compose the music for the Channel 4 conspiracy thriller Utopia (created by Dennis Kelly) for which he won a Royal Television Society Craft & Design Award for "best original music" in November 2013.
 The judges stated his "work blurred the lines between sound design and score, creating a soundtrack that the jury said felt like it was being played inside your head".
 Up again for an RTS Award in 2014, the music for the second series won the Music & Sound Award in 2015 in the Best Original TV Score category.
 His work on Utopia was nominated for Televisual Magazine's Bulldog Award for best music and subsequently released on yellow and green vinyl.

 In early 2014, Tapia de Veer completed the music for the TV-show Série noire, which aired on ICI-Radio-Canada Télé.
-The Academy of Canadian Cinema and Television awarded him with two Prix Gémeaux for best Original Music and Best Musical Theme the same year and again in 2016 for the second season.
+The Academy of Canadian Cinema and Television awarded him two Prix Gémeaux for best Original Music and Best Musical Theme the same year and again in 2016 for the second season.

 He also finished the works on BBC's Jamaica Inn, directed by Phillipa Lowthorpe.
 Tapia de Veer then wrote the music for the first season of AMC's / Channel 4's co-production Humans.

 In 2016, he scored his first feature film, The Girl with All the Gifts, which opened the Locarno Film Festival.
 His music won in the Best Original Music category at the Festival international du film fantastique de Gérardmer, France, in 2017.
 Paramount Pictures used his opening theme, GIFTED, for the final trailer of the 2019 remake of Pet Sematary and Focus Home Interactive for their videogame Call of Cthulhu.

 Tapia de Veer was unable to score the following season of Humans, because he teamed up with Marc Munden again, to work on National Treasure, Channel 4's four-part drama inspired by Operation Yewtree, the police investigation into the sexual abuse perpetrated by Jimmy Savile and allegations against other media personalities.
 The series won a BAFTA and a FIPA D'OR at the Festival International de Programmes Audiovisuels in Biarritz, France, for Tapia de Veer's original score.